microsoft/WSL/CONTRIBUTING.md

 $ strace -ff <command>
 ```

-Strace can produce a very long output.
-If this is more than about 20 lines please paste this into [Gist](https://gist.github.com/) or another paste service and link in the bug.
+> Note: `strace` can produce lengthy output.
+If the generated trace is more than about 20 lines please paste this into a [Gist](https://gist.github.com/) or another paste service and link in the bug.

 #### Example: